pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

     service:
       # Enter the domain name to access web nodes via a load balancer.
       #  e.g. web.mypega.example.com
-      domain: "**gke.web.dev.pega.io**"
+      domain: "**openshift.web.dev.pega.io**"
 ```

 To log in to Pega Platform with this host name, assign the host name with the same IP address that the deployment load balancer assigned to the web tier.
 This final step ensures that you can log in to Pega Platform with your host name, on which you can independently manage security protocols that match your networking infrastructure standards.

-You can view the networking endpoints associated with your GKE deployment by using the Google Cloud Platform console.
+You can view the networking endpoints associated with your OpenShift deployment by using the Google Cloud Platform console.
 From the Navigation menu, go to the **Kubernetes Engine > Clusters > Services & Ingresses** page to display the IP address of this tier and the pega-web tier ingress host name.
 Use the page filter to look at the pega-web resources in your cluster.

 ![Initial view of pods during deploying](media/pega-web-networking.png)